Fedwire® Funds Services ISO® 20022 Frequently Asked Questions (revised as of January 2023)

 The ISO 20022 format contains fields that are common across the suite of ISO 20022 payment messages so that the same information can be carried from end to end of a funds transfer, which could increase accuracy and straight-through processing and reduce operating costs for all participants.

-Other payments markets, including those of key U.S. trading partners, have gone live with ISO 20022 (e.g., Bangladesh, Brunei, China, India, Japan, Switzerland) or are in the development stages of implementing ISO 20022 (e.g., Canada, Europe, United Kingdom).Provides opportunities to improve existing processes or add new services Moving to a common global format could: - Reduce the need for market practices that arise due to inconsistent formats and field and/or message capacity limitations
+Other payments markets, including those of key U.S. trading partners, now use ISO 20022 (e.g., Europe, Canada, Bangladesh, Brunei, China, India, Japan, Switzerland) or are in the development stages of implementing ISO 20022 (e.g., United Kingdom).Provides opportunities to improve existing processes or add new services Moving to a common global format could: - Reduce the need for market practices that arise due to inconsistent formats and field and/or message capacity limitations.

-- Support value-added services (e.g., payment tracking & prioritization, administrative and reporting functions)
+- Support value-added services (e.g., payment tracking and prioritization, administrative and reporting functions).

 U.S. payment systems could fall behind the